Curved operadic calculus: Introduction

-Once this algebraic framework is established, the rest of the article is devoted to generalizing the homotopical side of operadic calculus to the curved setting.
+Once this algebraic framework is established, the rest of the article is devoted to generalizing the homotopical side of the operadic calculus to the curved setting.
 We start \textit{ab initio} from a conceptual point of view.
-We use the groupoid-colored formalism developed in \cite{ward19}.
+We use the groupoid-colored formalism developed by B. Ward in \cite{ward19}.
 We introduce the unital groupoid-colored operad $u\mathcal{O}$ that encodes unital partial operads as its algebras and counital partial cooperads as its coalgebras.
-By partial operad, we mean the definition of operads introduced in \cite{Markl96} in terms of partial composition maps $\{\circ_i\}$.
+By partial operad, we mean the definition of operads introduced by M. Markl in \cite{Markl96} in terms of partial composition maps $\{\circ_i\}$.
 The notion of partial cooperads is the dual notion, defined in terms of partial decomposition maps $\{\Delta_i\}$.
-We generalize the main point of the inhomogeneous Koszul duality of \cite{HirshMilles12} to extend them to the groupoid-colored framework.
+We generalize the main point of the inhomogeneous Koszul duality of Hirsh--Milles in \cite{HirshMilles12} to extend them to the groupoid-colored framework.
 This allows us to compute the conilpotent curved groupoid-colored dual cooperad $u\mathcal{O}^{\ac} \cong c\mathcal{O}^\vee$ (up to suspension).
-We show that coalgebras over $c\mathcal{O}^\vee$ correspond to conilpotent curved partial cooperad.
+We show that (curved) coalgebras over $c\mathcal{O}^\vee$ correspond to conilpotent curved partial cooperads.

 \begin{theoremintro}[Theorem \ref{Koszulity of uO}] The unital groupoid-colored operad $u\mathcal{O}$ is a Koszul operad and its Koszul dual curved groupoid-colored cooperad is given by $c\mathcal{O}^\vee$ up to suspension. \end{theoremintro}